ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R29]**	The (commercial) counterparties MUST agree on the BPI.

-### 2.6.3	External Applications
+### 2.8.3	External Applications

-**[R30]**	Internal application/s providing commercial transaction fnctionality such as billing to (commercial) counterparties MUST be independent of any BPI.
+**[R30]**	Application/s providing commercial transaction functionality such as billing to (commercial) counterparties, and re, therefore, external with respect to the BPI, MUST be independent of any BPI.

-Note, that this requirement is motivated by reducing the dependency of internal systems on the BPI and vice versa.
+Note, that this requirement is motivated by reducing the dependency of counterparty internal systems on the BPI and vice versa.

-### 2.6.4	Baseline Protocol Stack Detailed Reference Architecture Layers and Componants
+### 2.8.4	Baseline Protocol Stack Detailed Reference Architecture Layers and Componants

 <figure>
   <img